exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 You control the way you interact with Exis through a web interface.
 This includes creating applications, setting security details, and adding appliances to your applications.

 We have to perform some basic setup before we can make our Hello, World exis application.
-Head over to [my.exis.io](http://my.exis.io).
+Head over to [my.exis.io](http://my.exis.io) and sign up for an account.

-Sign up for an account.
-For the *Signup Token* field enter `existest`.
-This will set you up for a 407 testing account.

 ![Missing Image!](/img/ios-cards-tutorial/web/1-setup/1.PNG)